flare-foundation/flare-stake-tool/README.md

 > **Note:**
 > Methods affecting the P-chain (`importCP` and `exportPC`) always use a fixed gas fee of 0.001FLR, while methods affecting the C-chain (`exportCP` and `importPC`) have variable gas fees and can thus be either set or calculated automatically.
 If you get the `errInsufficientFunds` error, try specifying a higher gas fee when exporting funds.
+The fee is not deducted from the exported amount, but from the C-chain account.
+The final amount on the P-chain is therefore exactly the `amount` specified.

 Sample response:
 ```bash